RiyaKumari03/PetStore/README.md

 End to End Test Case is created for this each scenario specifies one test case

-Pet Feature File
+Pet Feature File \n
-TestCase-1: Add Pet to store, then validate GET, UPDATE and DELETE feature end to end
+TestCase-1: Add Pet to store, then validate GET, UPDATE and DELETE feature end to end \n

-Store Order Feature File
+Store Order Feature File \n
-TestCase-2: Create Store, then validate GET and DELETE feature end to end
+TestCase-2: Create Store, then validate GET and DELETE feature end to end \n

-User Feature
+User Feature \n
-TestCase-3: Add User to the system, then validate GET, UPDATE, LOGIN, LOGOUT and DELETE feature end to end
+TestCase-3: Add User to the system, then validate GET, UPDATE, LOGIN, LOGOUT and DELETE feature end to end \n